plapointe6/HAMqttDevice/README.md

 ```

 It is possible to register state, command, and attributes topic.
-Take note that when registering the stae or command topic is mandatory for the device type, it will be done automatically.
+Take note that when registering the state or command topic is mandatory for the device type, it will be done automatically.
 ```c++
 HAMqttDevice& enableCommandTopic();         // If we enable the command topic registration HAMqttDevice& enableStateTopic();           // If we enable the state topic registration